Time Converter

 How many seconds are in a day?

-What is the difference between a Julian year and a calendar year?
+What is the difference between a millisecond and a microsecond?

 ∑ Formula